osm-search/Nominatim/docs/admin/Import-and-Update.md

 **Important:** first try the import with a small extract, for example from [Geofabrik](https://download.geofabrik.de).

-Download the data to import and load the data with the following command:
+Download the data to import and load the data with the following command from the build directory:

 ```sh
 ./utils/setup.php --osm-file <data file> --all [--osm2pgsql-cache 28000] 2>&1 | tee setup.log